mmaltsev/Xml2Tree/README.md

 # [XML2Tree](https://github.com/mmaltsev/XML2Tree)

-XML2Tree is a library for visualizing data in XML format in the browser as a tree, built with d3.js.
+XML2Tree is a library for visualizing XML data in the browser as a tree using d3.js.

 Demo: https://mmaltsev.github.io/Xml2Tree/